Contains the active ingredient clopidogrel

 your pharmacy, supermarket or health food shop.

-Some medicines and clopidogrel may interfere with each other.
+Some medicines may interact with clopidogrel.
 These include:

-medicines used to treat or prevent blood clots, for example: aspirin, heparins, warfarin and ticlopidine.
-There may also be
+medicines used to treat or prevent blood clots, for example: aspirin, heparins, warfarin, ticlopidine and prasugrel.
+There

-non-steroidal anti-inflammatory drugs (NSAIDs) medicines used to treat arthritis, period pain, inflammation, aches and pain
+non-steroidal anti-inflammatory drugs (NSAIDs), used to treat arthritis, period pain, inflammation, aches and pain

 phenytoin, a medicine used to treat epilepsy

 tamoxifen, a medicine used to treat breast cancer